 Violaine Bérot, Eddie Breuil and Spyridon Tegos

-The Fondation des Treilles has welcomed in 2019 Violaine Bérot, during three months, for the writing of a fiction which questions the relation of the contemporary man with the nature and the animals, of life on the margin of the consumerist society, of mutual assistance but also the collapse of our industrial civilization.
-Eddie Breuil, also present for three months, worked on an essay on the “Critique of Poetry”, and Spyridon Tegos, during two months, wrote an essay on the main currents of the Enlightenment concerning the Civility operated by the thought of Adam Smith and its reception in France in the late Enlightenment.
+in 2019 The Fondation des Treilles has welcomed Violaine Bérot, during 3 months, for the writing of a fiction which questions : the relation of the contemporary man with the nature and the animals, of life on the margin of the consumerist society, of mutual assistance but also the collapse of our industrial civilization.
+Eddie Breuil, also present for 3 months, worked on an essay on poetry critics, and Spyridon Tegos, during 2 months, wrote an essay on the main currents of the Enlightenment concerning the Civility operated by the thought of Adam Smith and its reception in France in the late Enlightenment.

 Violaine Bérot was born in 1967 in the heart of the Pyrenean mountains.
 Life and writing have always been intertwined in her career.
 From her woman’s body she writes about feelings, emotions, intuitions.
-Her latest novel, Tombée des Nues (Fallen from the clouds) edited by Buchet-Chastel in 2018, tells through the voices of seven characters the upheaval provoked in a small village community by the birth of an unexpected child.
+Her novel Tombée des Nues (Fallen from the clouds) edited by Buchet-Chastel in 2018, tells through the voices of seven characters the upheaval provoked in a small village community by the birth of an unexpected child.
 A few years lost in the city, this girl of nature has quickly returned to her sources.
 Abandoning modernity and growth against a sober life, she has been experimenting for 20 years with living in the margins of our contemporary world.
 Her current novel project will be about these concerns.
-The three months of residency at the Fondation des Treilles has allowed her to continue a work initiated in Switzerland at the Michalski Foundation in which she started to discuss about the relationship of the contemporary man to nature and animals, living on the margins of the consumer society, of mutual aid but also of collapse of our industrial civilization.
+The three months of residency at the Fondation des Treilles have allowed her to continue a work initiated in Switzerland at the Michalski Foundation in which she started to discuss about the relationship of the contemporary man to nature and animals, living on the margins of the consumer society, of mutual aid but also of collapse of our industrial civilization.

 “The blank pages I fill are just the beginnings of my future texts.
 Writing for me is especially what comes after the first roll.
 To write is to erase, to scratch, to reformulate, to throw, to reread, to listen, to begin again.
 It’s gnawing the bone to reach the marrow. “